0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc20-transfer.md

 We will send ERC20 Tokens from Polygon PoS chain to Polygon SDK chain.

 First, you will get tokens by minting.
-An account with `minter` role can mint new tokens.
-The account that has deployed ERC20 contract has `minter` role as default.
-For other accounts, you would need to run `cb-sol-cli erc20 add-minter` command to grant a minter role to the account before minting.
+An account with the `minter` role can mint new tokens.
+The account that has deployed the ERC20 contract has the `minter` role by default.
+To specify other accounts as members of the `minter` role, you need to run the `cb-sol-cli erc20 add-minter` command.

 ```bash
 # Mint ERC20 tokens